dotnet/csharplang/proposals/params-span.md

 > *  Otherwise, neither function member is better.

 ### Array creation expressions
-Array creation expressions that are target-typed to `ReadOnlySpan<T>` or `Span<T>` will be created on the stack if the length of the array is a constant value no more than 8 (an arbitrary limit).
+Array creation expressions that are target-typed to `ReadOnlySpan<T>` or `Span<T>` will be created on the stack _if the length of the array is a constant value within specific limits set by the compiler_.
 Otherwise the array will be allocated on the heap.

 ```csharp